 The Hartsville/Trousdale Chamber of Commerce has created a podcast that those who take the Battle of Hartsville Driving Tour.
-Narrated by local motivational speaker and columnist Jack McCall, the audio tour provides detailed information about the Battle of Hartsville, which took place on Dec.
+Narrated by local author Jack McCall, the audio tour provides detailed information about the Battle of Hartsville, which took place on Dec.
 7, 1862.

 In the 75-minute battle, Confederate Col. John Hunt Morgan with 1,300 troops defeated a Union force numbering 2,400.
 Morgan, who also founded the Hartsville Vidette in 1862, captured nearly 2,000 Union soldiers and was promoted afterward to brigadier general.

 “As I dug into the project, I was amazed at the daring of Col. Morgan and of the hardships his men were willing to endure in order to successfully carry out his brilliant surprise attack,” McCall said.

 The driving tour consists of 17 stops in Trousdale County, including the battlefield site near Herod Lane, downtown buildings that served as makeshift hospitals and sites where Union and Confederate troops crossed the Cumberland River in freezing weather.

 Creating the podcast was made possible through a grant from the Tennessee Department of Tourism that used money from the federal CARES Act, the COVID-19 relief bill passed early last year.
 Grants were given to each of Tennessee’s 95 counties based on a specific formula that took into account how much tourism took place in each county.
 Trousdale County received $25,000.